Interested In Storge?

 1. Gather and divide all paper clutter

 Take the time to go through your home and your car.
 Find all loose papers and receipts and bring them to one spot.
-Divide and organize all of the paper clutter into three piles – recycle, shred, and save.
+Divide and organize all of the paper clutter into three piles: recycle, shred, and save.
 Anything related to taxes within the last 7 years should be saved.
-Any bills older than one year can be shredded.
+Any bills older than one year can be shredded (unless needed for legal or financial reasons).
 Getting rid of all loose papers is a huge first step toward paper clutter organization.

 2. Organize bills

 Next, organize all of your bills.
 Instead of organizing your paper clutter by category, consider organizing by month instead.
-This will help you keep track of monthly expenses and will make it easier to find specific bills.
+This will help you keep track of monthly expenses and make it easier to find specific bills when you need them.
 Get rid of paper clutter every few months to keep your bills organized and easily trackable.

 Grab some different colored folders or files.
 Use these to divide and organize your bills and paper into categories.
-These colored folders will help you differentiate between bills, tax information, insurance, personal paperwork, etc. It may help to create your own key to remind yourself of which colors correspond with specific categories.
+These colored folders will help you differentiate between bills, tax information, insurance, personal paperwork, and more.
+It may help to create your own key to remind yourself which colors correspond with specific categories so you can quickly find what you need.

 4. Opt out of junk mail